-Introduction to Operations and Supply Chain Management
+Introduction to Operations and Supply Chain Management Course Hours: 54 hours lecture

 This course is designed to explore logistical business process, managing quality, product development, services, operations planning and supply chain layout decisions in manufacturing.
 This exploration will expand the breadth of knowledge using simulation modeling and theory exploration.